 Seeking to explain populism in Europe,

 \citet{mudde2007populist} writes from a tradition of populism that appears quite different than the experience of populism in Latin America.
 The European experience with populism has a number of key distinctions that require a different conceptualization of populism.
-First, and perhaps most importantly, European populists differ significantly than their Latin American counterparts in that they tend to boast an institutionalized party apparatus instead of relying on mass mobilization.
+First, and perhaps most importantly, European populists differ significantly from their Latin American counterparts in that they tend to develop institutionalized party organizations.
 Another crucial distinction is the tendency of these parties to be rightist parties with a strong exclusive nationalistic bent.

 \par